abudzon/task-tracker/README.md

 ## Annotation:
 Mock data are placed outside `src` folder for purpose, because Angular-CLI is listening on every file change within this folder.
-Simultaneously, JSON-Server is updating `mock-tasks.json` file whenever user interact with Tasks.
+Simultaneously, JSON-Server is updating `mock-tasks.json` file, whenever user interacts with tasks.
 In order to prevent page from reloading, `mocks` folder has been moved outside `src`.

 ## Build